material-components/material-components/CONTRIBUTING.md

 # Contributing

-Material Components is intended to be a full open source project that accepts contributions from community members.
+Material Components is an open source project that accepts contributions from community members.

 - [GitHub Issues](https://TODO:URL /issues)